scttfrdmn/lens/docs/USER_SCENARIOS/04_COURSE_INSTRUCTOR_WALKTHROUGH.md

 #### Tuesday Lecture (Jan 14, 2025)

 **Prof. Lee's introduction**:
 > "Welcome to CS 301!
-This semester, we're using AWS IDE - cloud-based Jupyter Lab.
+This semester, we're using Lens - cloud-based Jupyter Lab.
 Why cloud?
 > 1. **No installation headaches**: No Anaconda, no 'works on my machine' problems
 > 2. **Identical environments**: Everyone has the exact same packages
 > 3. **More powerful**: Cloud instances faster than most laptops